 - Matcha Banana Ice Cream: add 1 tsp. matcha powder per 1 frozen banana.

 - Nutella Banana Ice Cream: add 1 Tbsp.
 Nutella per 1 frozen banana.

 Banana Ice Cream Toppings

 To take banana nice cream to the next level, don’t forget to add toppings.
-Some of my favorite are:
+Some of my favorites are:

 - Chocolate sauce